dune3d/dune3d-docs/groups.rst

 parts consisting of multiple sub-parts such a box with a lid.
 To add a body, select the checkbox next to "Body" in the Group tab.

+Bodies can optionally have a solid model color assigned to them.
+By default, it is set by the color theme.
+To make it easier to tell bodies apart, their solid model color can be overridden.
+To do so, select the checkbox next to the color button in the first group of the body or use the context menu of the body's row in the workspace browser.
+The solid model color is saved in the document and not part of the workspace view state unlike he solid model visibility.

 Reference
 ---------